 The Nectar has next to zero bounce, but the inner layers that give sleepers a firmer foundation to push off of when repositioning.
 The top layers cradle sleepers in a deep hug that should keep them sleeping comfortably all night long.

-The hybrid has an average amount of bounce.
-The foam layers do suck up some of the buoyancy on top, but the latex and springs provide a good deeper level response that repositioning sleepers should enjoy.
-The top 5.5 inches are finished with comforting materials that should allow sleepers to sink into a gentle cradle.
+The hybrid has an medium amount of bounce.
+The foam layers do suck up some of the buoyancy on top, but springs provide a good deeper level response that repositioning sleepers should enjoy.
+The top 5.5 inches are finished with comforting materials that should allow sleepers to sink into the bed a bit.

 Comparing Motion Transfer